raiabril/freelancer-theme/_posts/2017-10-15-DoctorData.markdown

 In this section you will find the data prepared in Json to be served.
 As used by our Bot.

 The data is downloaded from the City Council website and recorded in date with its date as you can see inside the folders.
-Make sure that in `index.csv` all the names of the columns are contained correctly and the` doctordata.py` script is launched.
-For example:
+Make sure that in `index.csv` all the names of the columns are contained correctly.

-`python3 api/data/doctordata.py 20171110-InventoryFuentes.csv`

 This `index.csv` file is very important because it helps the script to recognize what is going to find in the csv data files according to the type of file.
 This allows a very fast integration of any new dataset that arrives!!

+Then launch `doctordata.py` script.
+For example, to analyze Public water fountains in `20171110-InventoryFuentes.csv`.

+`python3 api/data/doctordata.py 20171110-InventoryFuentes.csv`

 This script will create us csv files with the differences between the source file the City Council and the OpenStreetMap database.
 This process is automated through the OpenStreetMap API.
 Next we execute: